-To Sea rch Click " Control/F " on key boar d Year First Middle Last Organization City State/ Country Notes 1955 Winifred Teele Boston МА For outstanding service to the Society as a teacher, writer and lecturer.
+Го sea rch click " Control/F" on a PC or " Cmd/Space" on a MAC Year First Middle Last Organization City State/ Country Notes 1955 Winifred Teele Boston MA For outstanding service to the Society as a teacher, writer and lecturer.
 1955 Charles Н. Perkins President, Jackson and Perkins Newark NJ For being the largest grower of roses in the world 1956 Rudolph E. Kleinsorge President, State Board of Higher Education and University of Oregon Silverton OR For his outstanding work in hybridizing Iris.
 1957 J. J. Grullemans President, Wayside Gardens Mentor ОН For the development of Waysides Gardens, its outstanding garden catalogs and high standards of merchandising.
 1957 Rachel McMasters Miller Hunt Pittsburgh РА For bringing together an outstanding collection of rare botanical written materials and art; and for writing and exhibiting them for the enjoyment and education of others.
 1958 Susan Delano McKelvey Boston MA For her scholarly writings.
-1958 Arno H. Nehrling Needham МА For his service to the Society and management of its flower shows.
+1958 Arno Н. Nehrling Needham MA For his service to the Society and management of its flower shows.
 1959 George Peyton Rapidan VA For being the greatest living authority on herbaceous peonies.
-1960 Frederick Frye Rockwell Orleans МА For his writings that materially broadened the knowledge of good gardening.
+1960 Frederick Frye Rockwell Orleans MA For his writings that materially broadened the knowledge of good gardening.
 1961 Alfred Byrd Graf Vice President and Director, Julius Roehrs Company For his monumental work Exotica.
 1962 Mrs. Chester S. Cook Lexington MA For artistry in arranging flowers.
 1962 Brian О. Mulligan Director, University of Washingto Seattle WA For his leadership in the northwest and horticultural societies and for his writings.
 1963 Harold Salicath Ross Hingham MA For outstanding service to the Society.
 1964 Arnold Arbo oretum Jamaica Plain МА For its gardens both grand and simple, for the many plants collected from the far corners of the earth, and for its library, publications and herbarium which are world renowned.
-1965 Jane Depeyster Hovey Webster Chestnut Hill МА For her standards of perfection in horticulture showcased in her gardens and sharing this perfection with others to encourage an appreciation of plant beauty, thereby stimulating horticultural excellence.
+1965 Depeyster Hovey Webster Chestnut Hill MA For her standards of perfection in horticulture showcased in her gardens and sharing this perfection with others to encourage an appreciation of plant beauty, thereby stimulating horticultural excellence.